 We awoke for our second day in Petra.
 We had another hike planned to the High Place of Sacrifice and through Wadi Farasa.
-Suman and Syreeta decided that they would rather spend a more leisurely time strolling around the theater and the Great Temple as we didn’t spend much time exploring them yesterday.
-Margaret and I opted for the hike that will lead us up above Petra for views down on the complex.
+Suman and Syreeta decided that they would rather spend a more leisurely morning strolling around the theater and the Great Temple as we didn’t spend much time exploring them yesterday.
+Margaret and I opted for the hike that would lead us up above Petra for views down on the complex.

 But first, we had to walk the long path and the Siq to the Treasury.
 We met Ramiz around 8am.
 He announced that this family from Australia would be joining us.
 This was a bit of shock given we booked a private tour.
 I think it was a shock to the Australians too, since they booked months ago as well.
 But none of us knew exactly what to say, so we just carried on slightly perplexed.

-The Siq included a variety of carvings such as a soldier and camel, notches indicating the narrowing of the gorge, along with two slots where people stand to get married as they worship the carving on the wall across from them.
-An aqueduct lined almost the whole gorge and we passed by several dams.
+The Siq included a variety of carvings such as a soldier and camel, notches indicating the narrowing of the gorge, and two slots where people stand to get married as they worship the carving on the wall across from them.
+An aqueduct lined almost the whole gorge as we passed by several dams.

 It is believed the Treasury took 50 years to build as indicated by the variety of decorations.
 Some of the carvings are Nabatean while others are Roman.
 There is a graveyard beneath the building and of course the facade was used in the filming of Indiana Jones and the Last Crusade.

-Along the way, we had the option to purchase some souvenirs from a few merchants that peppered the path, but we kept going to finally reached the top of Jebel Madbah.
+Along the way, we had the option to purchase some souvenirs from a few merchants that peppered the path, but we kept going to finally reach the top of Jebel Madbah.
 This cultic area is one of the most well preserved in the world.
-The mostly flat, rectangular courtyard included three benches, a table, an alter and a basin.
+The mostly flat, rectangular courtyard included three benches, a table, an altar and a basin.
 Originally animals were sacrificed up here, but then the Nabatean’s felt the animals were important for their survival so they began sacrificing frankincense.

 High Place of Sacrifice

+From the lion fountain we descended past local family with the cutest kiddo hardly taller than the cairn marking the trail toward a large cistern.
 A large cistern may be an understatement.
 It was enormous!
 It had to be the size of a football field.
-Greenery grew on top of it!
+Greenery grew on top of it.
 Not only did we have a view of the cistern from above, but also the Tomb of the Roman Soldier and the Garden Hall.

 Tomb of the Roman Soldier

 Wow, I felt fortunate we got to see all those structures and would have liked to do another hike that goes above the Treasury.
 To travel all the way to Jordan, Petra at least deserves a full day!
 I really enjoyed visiting the ancient city and our guide was a wealth of information, but it was time to move on.
-After a quick and tasty lunch at The Oriental, we piled into the car and headed to Wadi Rum (The Valley of the Moon), where we planned to spend two nights in the dessert with the Bedouins.
+After a quick and tasty lunch at The Oriental, we piled into the car and headed to Wadi Rum (The Valley of the Moon), where we planned to spend two nights in the desert with the Bedouins.